Baghatur

+Baghatur, or its variant spellings, are today used as personal names and name components, such as the Turkish Bahadır, Tatar Batırşa (Батырша), Kazakh Batyrbek.

 Etymology and distribution

 The term was first used by the steppe peoples in the Mongolian Plateau as early as the 7th century as evidenced in Sui dynasty records.
 It is attested for the Second Turkic Khaganate in the 6th century, and among the Bulgars of the First Bulgarian Empire in the 6th century.
 Some authors claim Iranian origin of the word.
-According to Gerard Clauson, bağatur by origin almost certainly a Xiongnu (which Clauson proposes to be Hunnic) name, and specifically of the second Xiongnu Chanyu, whose name was transliterated by the Han Chinese as 冒頓 (with -n for foreign -r), now pronounced Mòdùn ~ Màodùn in standard Chinese.
+According to Gerard Clauson, Bağatur by origin almost certainly a Xiongnu (which Clauson proposes to be Hunnic) name, and specifically of the second Xiongnu Chanyu, whose name was transliterated by the Han Chinese as 冒頓 (with -n for foreign -r), now pronounced Mòdùn ~ Màodùn in standard Chinese.